Doc Savage: Doc Savage's aides

 In later stories, Doc's companions become less important to the plot as the stories focus more on Doc.
-At least one critic questioned their necessity since Savage's talents were superior to theirs and he often had to rescue them.
 The "missing" characters are explained as working elsewhere, too busy with their own accomplishments to help.
 Toward the end of the series, usually only Monk and Ham appear with Doc.

 Doc's cousin Patricia "Pat" Savage, who has Doc's bronze skin, golden eyes, and bronze hair, also is along for many of the adventures, despite Doc's best efforts to keep her away from danger.
 Pat chafes under these restrictions, or indeed any effort to protect her simply because she is female.
 She is also able to fluster Doc, even as she completely charms Monk and Ham.

 The 86th Floor

 Doc's office is on the 86th floor of a New York City skyscraper, implicitly the Empire State Building, reached by Doc's private high-speed elevator.
 Doc owns a fleet of cars, trucks, aircraft, and boats which he stores at a secret hangar on the Hudson River, under the name The Hidalgo Trading Company, which is linked to his office by a pneumatic-tube system nicknamed the "flea run".
 He sometimes retreats to his Fortress of Solitude in the Arctic, which pre-dates Superman's similar hideout of the same name.
-The entire operation is funded with gold from a Central American mine given to him by the local descendants of the Mayans in the first Doc Savage story.
+The entire operation is funded with gold from a Central American mine given to him by the local descendants of the Maya people in the first Doc Savage story.
 (Doc and his assistants learned the little-known Mayan language of this people at the same time, allowing them to communicate privately when others might be listening.)